 La Grande is a somewhat small city located in the state of Oregon.
 With a population of 13,229 people and five constituent neighborhoods, La Grande is the 40th largest community in Oregon.

 Unlike some cities, La Grande isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in La Grande are a mix of both white- and blue-collar jobs.
 Overall, La Grande is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in La Grande who work in office and administrative support (14.37%), sales jobs (10.40%), and personal care services (8.18%).

-In addition, La Grande is a college town.
-There are a lot of students in La Grande attending college, and as a result La Grande provides a number of services, amenities and opportunities geared to the needs and activities of students.
+La Grande is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in La Grande enrolled in college, La Grande has a number of services, amenities and opportunities geared towards the needs and activities of students.

 The most common language spoken in La Grande is English.
 Other important languages spoken here include Spanish and Pacific Island languages.